 - Photocopies of all the above

-- Spending money in cash
+- Sufficient spending money in cash

-- Sunglasses, sunscreen
+- Sunglasses and sunscreen

 - Water bottle

 - Items for personal enjoyment, such as books, cards, and music

 - Guidebook on Ecuador (e.g. Lonely Planet, Footprints, Rebecca Adventure Travel’s Welcome Package)

 - Personal hygiene items, including deodorant, soap, shampoo, and toothbrush

 - Medical kit containing altitude/sea sickness, anti-diarrhea tablets, antihistamines, and painkillers and any specific medication you might be taking